What Is IR35 And Does It Apply To You? | Checkatrade

 What is IR35 and does it apply to you?

 As a tradesperson, there are many legalities you need to understand and comply with within your business.
-IR35 is one of them.
-But what is IR35, and is it something you need to be concerned about?
+So, what is IR35, and is it something you need to be concerned about?

 You’ve landed in the right place if you want IR35 explained simply without the waffle and tax jargon.